 Noni fruit (Morinda citrifolia L.) juice

 Noni juice has been used as a folk remedy in Polynesia for more than 2000 years.
 There are more than 150 research articles testing this juice for a variety of conditions including wound healing, memory restoration, and cancer.
-Research studies show Noni juice has significant anti-oxidant and anti-inflammatory properties (Dussossoy E 2011).
+Research studies show Noni juice has significant anti-oxidant and anti-inflammatory properties.3

 Supplements have biologic activity and, just as pharmaceuticals, may react differently in different people.
 Some supplements activate the immune system.
-Because people with autoimmune diseases such as ITP have an overactive immune system, these supplements can possibly worsen the disease (Lee 2004).
-Others, such as Noni juice, may cause liver toxicity, although that connection for Noni is controversial (Yu 2011, West 2007).
-Supplements can interact with other medications.
+Because people with autoimmune diseases such as ITP have an overactive immune system, these supplements can possibly worsen the disease.10 Others, such as Noni juice, may cause liver toxicity, although that connection for Noni is controversial.27,28 Supplements can interact with other medications.
 For example, people who are taking blood thinners are advised to avoid Vitamin K. Some vitamins and supplements, such as vitamin E and omega-3 fatty acids (fish oil), can make it more difficult for platelets to clot.
 See the Warnings page for more information.

 We have heard from many people who report success with various vitamins and supplements.
 Here is a sampling.
-You can find more accounts in the Personal Stories section of the website and in the “A Different View” section of The Platelet News.
+You can find more accounts in the Personal Stories section of the website.

 “About three months ago, my doctor told me to take even more vitamin D (now over 2,000 IUs per day) and wonder of wonders, my last platelet count was up to 94,000, despite my having a cold.
 It hasn’t been that high in at least five years!
 I’m thinking that the vitamin D supplementation is working for me (along with prayer, faith, whole foods, exercise, rest, etc. all of which you advocate!)” -Jackie